tobyatgithub/tutorials/README.md

 # Tutorials
 [![Chat on Slack](https://img.shields.io/badge/chat-on%20slack-7A5979.svg)](https://openmined.slack.com/messages/beginner)

 This repository includes step-by-step tutorials for using and adding to functionality within the OpenMined ecosystem.
 Before you begin, you should start by completing our [OSX](https://github.com/OpenMined/tutorials/blob/master/installation/OSX.markdown) or [Windows](https://github.com/OpenMined/tutorials/blob/master/installation/Windows.markdown) installation guides which will get you setup and ready to complete the tutorials.
+If you get stuck, the best place to ask questions is in the #beginner slack channel which you can reach by clicking the Slack button above this paragraph.

 <!-- TOC depthFrom:2 -->